 To detect more suspicious link exchange URLs, the technique may propagate one or more levels from a seed set of suspicious link exchange URLs generated by mining SEO forums.

 There’s a nice discussion in the background section of the description in the patent filing about some of the methods that search engines have developed to try to identify web spam, including a few paragraphs on the evolution of web spamming approaches:

-Link spamming techniques, which include busying/selling links, exchanging links, and constructing link farms, are a major category of the commonly used spam techniques.
-Link spamming refers to the cases where spammers set up structures of interconnected pages in order to boost their rankings in link structure-based ranking system such as PageRank.
+Link spamming techniques, including busying/selling links, exchanging links, and constructing link farms, are a major category of the commonly used spam techniques.
+Link spamming refers to the cases where spammers set up structures of interconnected pages to boost their rankings in link structure-based ranking systems such as PageRank.
 Since link analysis is a crucial factor for commercial search engines, link spam is among the most popular and harmful techniques for search engines nowadays.

-The patent application also defines and discusses anti-link spam approaches such as TrustRank, BadRank, and SpamRank, and how they attempt to automatically detect link spam and web spam.
+The patent application also defines and discusses anti-link spam approaches such as TrustRank, BadRank, and SpamRank, and how they attempt to detect link spam and webspam automatically.
 We’re told that those methods aren’t effective in certain situations and that the “link spam problem has yet to be solved.”

 One attempt at a solution is to pay more attention to places where people may be openly discussing the exchange of links on the web and take URLs identified in those discussions to use as a “seed set” of URLs to crawl to identify other pages those link to.
 The patent filing refers to these places as “search engine optimization (SEO) forums,” which may be manually selected.